Ghent Family Medicine uses tertiary as well as community hospitals to implement its curriculum.

-The principal on campus EVMS teaching hospital for community based family medicine training is located on the EVMS campus.
-Sentara Norfolk General is the largest community-owned, not for profit hospital in Virginia.
+The principal teaching hospital for community based family medicine training is located on the EVMS campus.
+Sentara Norfolk General is the largest not for profit hospital in Virginia.
 It offers a variety of medical services including open-heart surgery, renal transplant, burn/trauma care, microvascular surgery, an in-vitro fertilization program and a center for eating disorders.
 There are dedicated floors for primary care specialties.
-Here, family medicine residents learn skills required in a hospital setting to manage acute and critically ill patients and develop an appreciation for the relationship between primary care physicians in inpatient care.
+Here, family medicine residents learn skills required in a hospital setting to manage acute and critically ill patients and develop an appreciation for the role of primary care physicians in inpatient care.
 Disease management along with psycho-social care and use of needed consultative support is emphasized here.

 A 144-bed pediatric hospital offering community based primary care and a wide range of specialized pediatric care, CHKD is located on campus of EVMS Medical Center.
 CHKD is a pediatric referral center that also includes a large ambulatory care center.
 Family Medicine residents receive pediatric ambulatory, inpatient and emergency training at CHKD taught by family medicine faculty & pediatricians.
 A number of pediatric electives are available to family medicine residents that can be used towards a pediatric concentration.

 Sentara Leigh is a community-based hospital serving Norfolk, Virginia Beach and Chesapeake where Family Medicine residents gain experience in emergency medicine and other specialties.